Narendranadh82/Lending_Club_Case_Study/README.md

 ##### MatplotLib - version 3.4.3
 ##### Plotly - version 5.7.0

-## Acknowledgements
-This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.

 ## License
 This project is open source and available without restrictions.